Prathyusha-Guduru/Prathyusha-Guduru/README.md

 - 🌱 I’m currently 'Deep Learning' about Computer vison 😅.
 - 📈 I'm extremely interested in Data Science.
 - 📶 I’m looking for help with my internet connection !
-- 💬 Ask me about well maybe python and basic data structures.
+- 💬 Ask me about well maybe python and data structures.
 - 📫 How to reach me: prathyushaguduru28@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Just google if you need one.